Rieidi/ChatPV/README.md

 ## License

-This project is licensed under the [GNU GENERAL PUBLIC LICENSE v3.0](LICENSE).
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE v3.0](LICENSE), and was created for educational purposes only.
+The developer assumes no responsibility for improper use or illegal activities.